Talk to a Certified Specialist

 Can my workers’ compensation benefits be changed or terminated?

 There are many ways workers’ compensation benefits can be altered or denied.
-For example, if it is believed that an employee can work despite their injuries, then an insurer may try to lower or terminate benefits.
-If you are at risk of losing your workers’ compensation benefits, you can reach out to one of our attorneys to represent your interests.
+For example, if an employee is believed to work despite their injuries, then an insurer may try to lower or terminate benefits.
+If you risk losing your workers’ compensation benefits, you can contact one of our attorneys to represent your interests.

 Is there a difference between third-party claims and workers’ compensation claims?

 Workers’ compensation is a no-fault system, meaning the fault of an injury does not need to be proven to gain benefits.
 It is generally an injured employee’s exclusive remedy against their employer.
-A third-party claim is a personal injury suit against any other party who contributed to your injuries, but it requires proof of fault.
+A third-party claim is a personal injury suit against any other party contributing to your injuries but requires proof of fault.

-Work With An Attorney Who Specializes In Workers’ Compensation Law
+Work With Attorneys Who Specialize in Workers’ Compensation

 Attorney Karl Januzzi is a certified specialist in workers’ compensation law (as authorized by the Pennsylvania Supreme Court) through the Pennsylvania Bar Association Section on Workers’ Compensation Law.
 He is widely recognized as one of central Pennsylvania’s foremost attorneys in this area of law.
 He has also served as a lecturer for the Pennsylvania Association for Justice, educating other attorneys about the 1996 amendments to the state’s workers’ compensation law.

-For trusted advice about your legal options after a workplace injury, call our Harrisburg or Enola office at 717-229-6580 or complete our online contact form to schedule a free consultation.
-We offer a free Injured Workers’ Guide to Compensation Law in Pennsylvania.
+For trusted advice about your legal options after a workplace injury, call our Harrisburg or Enola office or complete our online contact form to schedule a free consultation.